 8. Something that all marketing content needs is a strong CTA – Call To Action.
 Try to make it memorable and different.
 What action do you want people to take?
 Visit your shop?
 Then give clear address details and provide a map.
 Visit your website for further information?
 Then put your website link there.
 Or if you want people to get in touch, make sure your contact details are clearly stated.
 Use buttons to help make your CTAs stand out — there's an example at the bottom of this page.

 9. You may have finished writing at last but you’ve not finished the work yet, I’m afraid!
 Leave it for a while — ideally a day.
 Then read through it and cut, rewrite, and cut again!
 This helps to ensure that your content is clear, punchy and focused, helping your readers to stay to the end where that all-important CTA is.
 So, cut to the chase and cut out the fluff!

 10. Next, get someone else to proofread it for you.
 Often, a fresh pair of eyes will spot mistakes and typos that are easily missed.

 NOW you can publish it!

 I hope that this helps you to create some great marketing content.
-But if you’re too busy doing what you do best – running your business – then use a professional copywriter.
-That’s what we’re here for!
+But if you’re too busy running your business, then do get in touch.
+I'd love to help.

 Happy content writing!